 We’re not prepared to see the progress made undone.
-That’s why we’ve set a new goal to end rough sleeping for good and are taking new action to make that a reality.
+That’s why we’ve set a new goal to end rough sleeping and homelessness for good and are taking new action to make that a reality.

 The new Fund will support anti-homelessness initiatives and pilot new innovative solutions to drive faster change and transform temporary accommodation.

-✔️ We have reduced the time that households with pregnant women or children can spend in unsuitable accommodation from 14 to 7 days and 80 per cent of homeless households with children are given temporary accommodation in social rented housing.
+We have reduced the time that households with pregnant women or children can spend in B&B accommodation from 14 to 7 days and 80 per cent of homeless households with children are given temporary accommodation in social rented housing.

-✔️ The Scottish Government is spending over £100 million every year mitigating Tory welfare cuts and protecting those on low incomes.
+✅ The Scottish Government is spending over £125 million this year mitigating Tory welfare cuts and protecting those on low incomes.